discover-labs/dictum/docs/docs/data_model/tables.md

 name in a programming language or an SQL alias.

 Each table must have a `source` — in our case this is the name of the actual database table.
-This is an string that will tell your backend where this table is stored.
+This is a string that will tell your backend where this table is stored.

+!!! info

+    A primary key is a column that uniquely identifies rows in this table.

-`primary_key` is not required for a table, but it's good to add this if the table has one, because it will help with handling table relationships later on.
+    `primary_key` field is not required, but it's a good practice to add them if applicable.
+    Without this field a table can't be a target of a relationship.

 ```{ .yaml title=project.yml hl_lines="9 10 11 12 13" }
 --8<-- "snippets/first_model/first_measure.yml"